reduxjs/redux-thunk/README.md

 ## Note on 2.x Update

-Most tutorials today assume Redux Thunk 1.x so you might run into an issue when running their code with 2.x.
+Most tutorials today assume that you're using Redux Thunk 1.x.
+You may run into issues when you run their code with 2.x. **If you use Redux Thunk 2.x in CommonJS environment,
-**If you use Redux Thunk 2.x in CommonJS environment, [don’t forget to add `.default` to your import](https://github.com/reduxjs/redux-thunk/releases/tag/v2.0.0):**
+[don’t forget to add `.default` to your import](https://github.com/reduxjs/redux-thunk/releases/tag/v2.0.0):**

 ```diff